Gospel Plow

 "Gospel Plow" (also known as "Hold On" and "Keep Your Hand on the Plow") is a traditional African American spiritual.
 It is listed in the Roud Folk Song Index, number 10075.
 The title is biblical, based on Luke 9:62.
+(Note: And Jesus said unto him, No man, having put his hand to the plough, and looking back, is fit for the kingdom of God.)

 The earliest date in which this spiritual appears in written form is in 1917, in the Cecil Sharp Collection, while the earliest recording is from 1930 under the title of "Keep Yo' Hand on the Plow, Hold On" by the Hall Johnson Negro Choir.

 Like most African American spirituals, "Gospel Plow" can be defined as a "musical poem, not attributable to any specific poet or composer" that describes some aspect of the "early Afro-American's view of life."

 The allusion to the plow makes clear reference to the enslaved condition of African Americans working in the fields.
 Presumably, this spiritual must have been a message of encouragement connected to Luke 9:62's teaching that to keep plowing is to be fit for the kingdom of God.

+Writing in 1941, musicologists John A. Lomax and Alan Lomax associated the song with the Holiness Church.
+Their published version refers to the New Testament stories of Paul and Silas in jail (Acts 16:13-32) and of Jesus washing the disciples' feet (John 13:4-10).

 Lyrics

 There is no one official version of the lyrics of this song, such as is the case with many traditional spirituals and folk songs in general whose authorship is unknown.
-Perhaps the most famous rendition of "Gospel Plow" is Bob Dylan's in 1962:
+Perhaps the besr-known rendition of "Gospel Plow" is Bob Dylan's in 1962.